BRICS and the Dollar’s Future

 The concern from economists at the time was based on sound theory from the 19th century.
 A strong and dominant currency would make exports expensive and imports cheap, which over time could invite mercenary behavior from other nations and deplete productive sectors in the dominant host country, namely the United States.

 That concern was hardly pressing at the time.
-Plus, it was alleviated by the observation that the system set up not a global dollar standard as such but a gold exchange standard with a fixed price between the dollar and gold of $35 an ounce.
-Nations would settle their accounts in gold, which means that domestic prices in all nations would adjust for inflows and outflows of the base metal.
+Plus, it was alleviated by the observation that the system set up not a global dollar standard as such, but a gold exchange standard with a fixed price between the dollar and gold of $35 an ounce.
+Nations would settle their accounts in gold, which meant that domestic prices in all nations would adjust for inflows and outflows of the base metal.
 This would lead to a balance of trade in which no country would enjoy permanent advantages or disadvantages.

-That sounded good in theory but there were warnings along the way.
+That sounded good in theory, but there were warnings along the way.
 Some critics observed that if outflows from the United States became high, the United States would face deflationary price pressure at home.
 While that might help solve the trade balance issue, it would create other problems for government financing and profitability generally.
 This observation stemmed from experience a decade earlier during the Great Depression: FDR had already devalued in 1933 as a way of dealing with growing insolvency.

 Lacking other ideas, the so-called Bretton Woods system was adopted anyway, and called a gold standard even though no citizen in any country could exchange paper currency for gold.
 Domestic convertibility, the normal guarantee of quality only two generations earlier, was completely gone.
 Now only nations, meaning governments and their central banks, would ship gold as a method of final settlement.
 For a very long time, gold ownership for anything but industrial use or jewelry was illegal.

 At last the discretion of the Federal Reserve became the only check on monetary and fiscal profligacy and the race to inflate began.
-Not even a decade later, the United States faced a terrible inflation, and we’ve bounced from crisis to crisis ever since.
+Not even a decade later, the United States faced terrible inflation, and we’ve bounced from crisis to crisis ever since.
 Meanwhile, the United States had been tasked with providing liquidity to the entire world with the needs of settling trade flows entirely deleted from the equation of international exchange.

 What followed next is extremely obvious and the causes just as apparent.
 The paper U.S. dollar became the reserve asset of world central banks that funded their domestic manufacturing using U.S. assets for collateral.
 U.S. industries were depleted one by one while the rest of the world industrialized.
 The United States experienced unrelenting inflation and business cycle bouts even as its industrial base was hammered at every turn.